-The blade of the sword is straight and predominantly double edged.
+The blade of the sword is straight and predominantly double-edged.
 Blades differ considerably in cross-section, as well as in length and width.
-A variety of hilt styles exist, with the crossguard changing over time to accommodate different blade properties and stylistic trends.
+Various hilt styles exist, with the crossguard changing over time to accommodate different blade properties and stylistic trends.

 History of the Longsword

 The longsword appears to have become popular during the 14th century and remained in common use from 1250 to 1550.

 Swords with exceptionally long hilts have been found throughout the High Middle Ages, but these remain rare.
 It was used as a military steel weapon of the earlier phase of the Hundred Years’ War.
 It was intended for wielders wearing full plate armor either on foot or on horseback throughout the late medieval period.

 Distinct “bastard sword” hilt types developed during the first half of the 16th century in Bavaria and Switzerland.
 Greatsword and bastard-sword were also made in Spain, appearing relatively late.